shawntabrizi/shawntabrizi.github.io/blog/2018-10-11-running-parity-substrate-on-mac-os-x.md

 title: Running Parity Substrate on Mac OS X
 date: 2018-10-11T15:06:45-08:00
 authors: shawntabrizi
-layout: post
 slug: /substrate/running-parity-substrate-on-mac-os-x/
 categories:
   - Substrate
 tags:
   - bbq birch
   - osx
   - parity
   - polkadot
   - substrate
 ---

 This guide will show you the steps to successfully connect to the Substrate testnet, BBQ Birch using Mac OS X.